artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 and set up
 [processes like lint rules](https://github.com/artsy/eigen/blob/dc81bbc9cd33d51d10054a6c57e61a1bd0ee3e75/tslint-rules/useWrappedComponentsRule.js) to encourage developers to follow our best practices.
-We also invited any engineer at Artsy to join our twice-weekly Knowledge Share meetings (I'll discuss these in depth shortly).
+We also invited any engineer at Artsy to join our twice-weekly Knowledge Share meetings (I'll discuss these in-depth shortly).
 We looked for bottle necks in the development process and found many problems, which we addressed.
 [We combined the Native iOS and React Native repositories](https://github.com/artsy/eigen/pull/3022) (which had historically been separated).
 [We overhauled the CI configuration](https://github.com/artsy/eigen/pull/3105) to